Download PDF

 Opportunities and risk situation

 Comparable opportunities and risks from different areas of the Group are reported together under the following categories where appropriate.
-The order does not imply any ranking of the categories.
+The order in which the categories are listed does not imply any significance.

 The basis for the assessment of the opportunities and risks of the environment and industry can be found in the sections "Future macroeconomic development" and "Future development of Uzin Utz" of the forecast report.